DSuveges/TorrentData/Music_Torrent - Genres/README.md

 Ncore music genre analysis
 ========================================================

+## Motivation

 Earlier this year I saw an excellent google [visualization](http://research.google.com/bigpicture/music/) showing which music genres are still popular from a given date.
 That graph shows that the poularity of modern rock is shrinking.
 In a way this is not surprising, as today there are so many different genres for a very diverse audience, so unlike many blogs and sites commenting on that graph, I am not pessimistic about the future of rock.
 Time will tell which of today's music deserves to have future...

 But on the other hand, I started to wonder what users on the biggest Hungarian torrent site are listening.
 What genres do they prefer?
 In this project, I analized the distribution of genres and the number of downloads of different genres.
 The task was difficult, as the genre field of the torrent data sheet is not strictly defined, it is up to the user to fill that field upon uploading, or even they can omit at all.
-This yield an extremely diverse set of variable with over 2500 separate values.
+This yield an extremely diverse set of variable with over 2200 separate values.

 **The analysis can be divided into the following steps:**